BackstromForsberg/ReceiptIQ/README.md

 Docker Compose:

 - Run `docker compose up` from root.
-Flask API will be served on port 5001
+- Flask API will be served on port 5001
+- UI will be served on port 3000

 Flask API: